 Cancer Prevention & Control

 Cancer Prevention and Control (CPC) researchers are engaged in innovative and collaborative research with the potential to decrease cancer morbidity and mortality.
-CPC researchers are also involved in prevention and early detection of debilitating symptoms caused by cancer treatment while tailoring cancer treatment to individuals.
-The program’s themes focus on three crucial challenges across the cancer continuum: preventing the occurrence of cancer; increasing effectiveness and adherence to cancer screening; and identifying mechanisms of treatment-related neurotoxicities (neuropathy and cognitive dysfunction) while reducing symptom burden from cancer therapies.
+CPC researchers are also involved in prevention and early detection of cancer through cancer risk reduction and screening as well as preventing and reducing debilitating symptoms caused by cancer treatment while tailoring interventions to individuals.
+The program’s themes focus on two crucial challenges across the cancer continuum: 1.) preventing the occurrence of cancer and detecting it early whenever possible by increasing the effectiveness and adherence to cancer screening; and 2.) identifying mechanisms of treatment-related toxicities (neuropathy and cognitive dysfunction) and developing interventions to improve the quality of cancer care, including supportive care, and reducing symptom burden from cancer therapies.

 Scientific goals: The scientific goals of the program are advanced by focused work in three themes: